symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

 the CIDR notation ``10.0.0.0/8``.
 For more details, see the :ref:`framework.trusted_proxies <reference-framework-trusted-proxies>` option.

+You are also saying that you trust that the proxy does not send conflicting headers, e.g. sending both X-Forwarded-For and Forwarded in the same request.

 That's it!
 Symfony will now look for the correct headers to get information like the client's IP address, host, port and whether the request is using HTTPS.